bigqio/bigq/README.md

 First things first - do you need help or have feedback?
 Contact me at joel dot christner at gmail dot com or file an issue here!

-## New in v2.1.x
+## New in v2.2.x

-- Refactor to reduce code complexity, improve performance, and improve stability
+- Code cleanup, simplified callbacks using Task, dependency update

 ## Description